 Kendra Kopelke is a widely acclaimed poet and a fixture on the Baltimore literary scene.
 She directs the MFA in Creative Writing & Publishing Arts at the University of Baltimore, and has served as poet-in-residence for Howard County high schools.
-She has been nominated twice for the Pushcart Prize and was named “Best Poet” by Baltimore Magazine in 2001 in recognition of “Her wildly inventive poems [that] always cut to the heart of the matter…when Baltimore’s Kendra Kopelke reads—which is all too infrequently—she projects an ancient, bardic charisma.”
-Kopelke’s poetry collections include: Eager Street; Carpe Diem, Ants; Bladderville; and Hopper’s Women.
-She is also included in the anthology, When Divas Dance.
-She is founding editor of Passager, a national literary journal and press featuring the work of new older writers.
+She was named “Best Poet” by Baltimore Magazine in 2001 in recognition of “Her wildly inventive poems [that] always cut to the heart of the matter…when Baltimore’s Kendra Kopelke reads—which is all too infrequently—she projects an ancient, bardic charisma.”
+Kopelke is the author of 4 books of poetry, most recently, Hopper’s Women.
+She is also the founding editor of Passager, a national literary journal and press featuring the work of new older writers.

 “Kendra Kopelke sees Baltimore with clarity, wisdom, and wit.... one nods with her in recognition: ‘yes, go on, yes.’” —Lucille Clifton